Aditya986025/Hnadwritten-Digits-Artificial-Nural-network-/README.md

 # Hnadwritten-Digits-Artificial-Nural-network-
 The Handwritten Digit Recognition project uses an Artificial Neural Network trained on the MNIST dataset to classify digits from 0 to 9.
-It processes 28x28 pixel images through input, hidden, and output layers using activation functions and backpropagation to achieve high accuracy in digit prediction..
+It processes 28x28 pixel images through input, hidden, and output layers using activation functions and backpropagation to achieve high accuracy in digit prediction.